Gordon Campbell (rugby league): Richmond Rovers junior and senior debut

 Gordon Campbell played for Richmond Rovers as a junior.
 In 1924 he was a member of their 3rd grade team.
 In 1925 he had moved into their 2nd grade side who won the championship.

-He made his senior debut on April 24 in a match against Grafton Athletic at the Auckland Domain.
-It was reported in the Auckland Star that “Richmond, in Prentice, Stevenson, and Campbell, three of last year’s junior players, have a trio of good young fellows who will further improve on their play”.
+He made his senior debut in 1924 though he only played one match.
+In 1926 he became a regular player in their first grade side and it was reported in the Auckland Star that “Richmond, in Prentice, Stevenson, and Campbell, three of last year’s junior players, have a trio of good young fellows who will further improve on their play”.
 He ultimately played 12 matches for Richmond and was a part of the Roope Rooster winning team on October 16 when they defeated Devonport United 16–15 in the final.
 Remarkably after just 6 games he was named as a reserve for Auckland's match against New Zealand on July 31 but he was not required to take the field.
 Then he was named in the Auckland squad to train for their match with Canterbury on August 28 after hooker Alf Townsend withdrew from the side.
 However once again he was not needed with Neville St George playing at hooker.
 On October 30 he did however make his debut representative appearance which was for the Auckland Colts against the B Division representative team.
 The young Auckland side won by 24 points to 17 at Carlaw Park.

 In 1927 he only played for Richmond 9 times after being injured early in the season and then his season finished prematurely after he last appeared in their round 11 match on July 30.
 He scored two tries during the season in what was to be a rare feat in his career.
 He scored his first try in the senior grade on May 14 against City Rovers in a 15 all draw.
 His try came after Jim Parkes did well in the lead up to give them a 3–0 lead.
 Alf Townsend had withdrawn from the City side which meant they were without a recognised hooker and Campbell repeatedly won possession for Richmond from the scrums.
 Early in the second half however Campbell sustained an injury to his thigh and was carried off and admitted to Auckland Hospital though his condition was reported as “satisfactory”.
 It was expected that he would be “unable to play for some weeks”.
 He ultimately only missed their round 3 match against Marist though the Auckland Star stated that Richmond “grievously missed the services of Campbell, a clever hooker, now on the injured list”.